 It is the goal of the Raytown C-2 School District to provide a safe environment for students.
 The district recognizes that rules regarding the dismissal of students are a necessary part of the district's safety program.
 District administrators will publicize this policy to parents and create procedures regarding the dismissal of students.
 Dismissal from School District administrators will create student dismissal procedures that protect the safety of students while also addressing the necessary flow of traffic to and from school.
 These procedures may vary depending on the age of the student.
-District personnel will monitor the parking lot and other locations where students board the district's transportation or meet parents or others.
 At the request of a parent, school personnel will verify the identity of a parent or other authorized person before releasing the student.
 District staff may refuse to release a student and will notify the principal if they have concerns regarding the student's safety or whether a person is authorized to transport the student.
 Otherwise the district will assume that the student knows with whom he or she may leave.

+Early Dismissal

-Early Dismissal Students shall not be excused into any person's custody without the direct prior approval and knowledge of the building principal or designee.
+Students shall not be excused into any person's custody without the direct prior approval and knowledge of the building principal or designee.